spawnaga/ReinforcementTrader/replit.md

   - Trading logger was converting timestamps to strings, but trading engine expected datetime objects
   - Added conversion logic to handle string timestamps from trading logger
   - Trade updates now emit successfully without timestamp errors
+- **Enhanced Dashboard Fixes**: Fixed JavaScript errors and added missing metrics
+  - Added safe null checks for all metric properties to prevent "Cannot read properties of undefined" errors
+  - Added Total Trades display to performance metrics panel
+  - Updated resetMetricsDisplay() to include total trades count
+  - All metrics now safely update only when data is defined and not null

 ## Recent Updates (July 12, 2025)